What you should know about admissibility hearings

-If the Canada Border Services Agency (CBSA) believes there's a reason you do not have the right to be in Canada, you may be ordered to appear for an admissibility hearing.
-Admissibility hearings are held before the Immigration Division of the Immigration and Refugee Board of Canada (IRB).
+If the Canada Border Services Agency (CBSA) believes there's a reason you don't have the right to be in Canada, you may be ordered to appear for an admissibility hearing.
+Admissibility hearings are held by the Immigration Division (ID) of the Immigration and Refugee Board of Canada (IRB).
+The following information will help you understand the admissibility hearing process and what to expect.

 On this page